B2Brouter/b2brouter-woocommerce/README.md

 - Included automatically in invoice data

 For intra-EU B2B transactions with TIN, reverse charge (AE category) is automatically applied.

+### Webhook Setup (Recommended)

+Get instant invoice status updates instead of waiting for hourly checks.
+This 5-minute setup dramatically improves the user experience.

+**Why use webhooks?**
+- Invoice status appears in < 1 second
+- Customers see accurate status immediately
+- Reduces API calls and server load
+- More reliable with built-in fallback polling

+**Setup Steps:**

+1. **In B2Brouter Dashboard** ([app.b2brouter.net](https://app.b2brouter.net)):
+   - Go to **Developers → Webhooks**
+   - Click **"Create Webhook Endpoint"**
+   - Enter a description: "WooCommerce Store"
+   - Select events to send:
+     - ✅ `issued_invoice.state_change` (required)
+   - **Don't enter the URL yet** - we'll get it from WordPress

+2. **In WordPress Admin**:
+   - Go to **B2Brouter → Settings**
+   - Scroll to **"Webhook Configuration"**
+   - Check **"Enable Webhooks"**
+   - **Copy the Webhook URL** from the readonly field (it looks like: `https://yoursite.com/wp-json/b2brouter/v1/webhook`)
+   - Save settings

+3. **Back in B2Brouter Dashboard**:
+   - Paste the Webhook URL you copied
+   - **Copy the generated Webhook Secret**
+   - Save the webhook endpoint

+4. **Finish in WordPress Admin**:
+   - Return to **B2Brouter → Settings → Webhook Configuration**
+   - **Paste the Webhook Secret** from B2Brouter
+   - Leave **"Enable Fallback Polling"** checked (recommended for reliability)
+   - Click **"Save Settings"**

+**That's it!** Your store now receives instant status updates.

+**Troubleshooting:**

+- **Webhook not working?**
+  - Verify the Webhook URL in B2Brouter exactly matches the one shown in WordPress
+  - Ensure the Webhook Secret is pasted correctly (no extra spaces)
+  - Check that your WordPress site is accessible from the internet (webhooks won't work on localhost)
+  - Some hosting providers block incoming webhooks - contact your host if needed

+- **Need to test on localhost?**
+  - See [docs/LOCAL_DEVELOPMENT_SETUP.md](docs/LOCAL_DEVELOPMENT_SETUP.md) for detailed local testing instructions

+**Security Notes:**

+- All webhook requests are cryptographically signed with HMAC-SHA256
+- Requests with invalid signatures are rejected
+- Replay attacks are prevented with a 5-minute timestamp validation window
+- Your webhook secret is stored securely in WordPress options

 ---